ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

     PLAY RECAP ******************************************************************************************
     localhost                  : ok=5    changed=0    unreachable=0    failed=0

 The output above shows the host record for ``leaf01.ansible.com`` and ``leaf02.ansible.com`` that were retrieved by the ``nios`` lookup plugin.
 This playbook saves the information in variables which you can use in other playbooks.
 This allows you to use Infoblox as a single source of truth to gather and use information that changes dynamically.
 See :ref:`playbooks_variables` for more information on using Ansible variables.
 See the :ref:`nios <nios_lookup>` examples for more data options that you can retrieve.

 You can access these playbooks at `Infoblox lookup playbooks <https://github.com/network-automation/infoblox_ansible/tree/master/lookup_playbooks>`_.

 Use cases with modules
 ======================

-You can use ``nios`` modules in tasks to simplify common Infoblox workflows.
+You can use the ``nios`` modules in tasks to simplify common Infoblox workflows.
+Be sure to set up your `NIOS credentials <nios_credentials>`_ before following these examples.

-For these examples, you need to set up your NIOS credentials.
-See `Credentials and authenticating`_.

 Configuring an IPv4 network
 ---------------------------

-The following example playbook uses the ``nios_network`` module to configure an IPv4 network:
+To configure an IPv4 network, use the :ref:`nios_network <nios_network_module>` module:

 .. code-block:: yaml